Mission and Goals

 Offer of Admission Acceptance and Confirmation

 An applicant admitted to Life University is expected to enroll in the academic program and the quarter for which they have applied and been admitted.
 The admitted student may request to defer their start term within 3 quarters from the quarter for which they were originally accepted.
-For example, an admitted student for Fall 2017 could submit a request to defer their start term to Winter 2018, Spring 2018, or Summer 2018.

 - The deferral request must be submitted in writing to the Office of Enrollment a minimum of 30 days prior to the start of the quarter for which they were originally admitted.
 The request can be submitted by email to the student’s enrollment specialist via email or mail, specifying their name and original term of admission and specifying the term for which they wish to defer their enrollment as well as a brief description of the reason for the deferral.